kordless/mitta-screenshot-old/README.md

 License
 -------
-Mitta Screenshot is copyright 2021 by Kord Campbell and coypright 2010-2017 by Erin (Davide) Casali.
+Mitta Screenshot is copyright 2021 by Kord Campbell and copyright 2010-2017 by Erin (Davide) Casali.
 It is licensed under the [original BSD License](https://github.com/kordless/mitta-screenshot/blob/main/license.txt).
 The original project is hosted [on Github as Blipshot](https://github.com/folletto) and authors of that project do not promote or represent Mitta, Mitta.us or its affliates.

 Installation
 ------------